 Do you Take My Insurance?

 We accept all types of dental insurance, whether we’re considered in or out of network with those plans, and we file your claims for you.
-South Waterfront Dental is a preferred provider with ODS Premier (Delta Dental) & PPO, Blue Cross Blue Shield (PAR) and Aetna (PPO) and we accept PacificSource, Standard, and Cigna insurance plans.
+South Waterfront Dental is a preferred provider with ODS Premier (Delta Dental) & PPO, Blue Cross Blue Shield (PAR) and we accept PacificSource and Cigna insurance plans.
 It is critical to first check with your insurance company to make sure you are not restricted from seeing us.

 How Can You Help Me Stay within my Dental Budget?